← Learn · Therapy Progress · 9 min read

 Is it legal to record therapy sessions?

 It depends on where you live, who is part of the conversation, the type of recording, and the context.
-This page is not legal advice and does not provide state-by-state or country-by-country guidance.
+The US has a mix of one-party and all-party consent states, and Canada is generally one-party consent under the Criminal Code with provincial health privacy laws layered on top.
+This page isn't legal advice.
 Ask your therapist and check local rules before recording.

 Can I record a therapy session without consent?